getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset slack-install-success.png %}]({% asset slack-install-success.png @path %})

-Now your Slack integration is available to all projects in your Sentry organization.
-In order to get Slack notifications for private channels, please make sure to add the Slack app to the channel.
-You can do so easily by using `@sentry` to invite the bot to the channel.
-See the next section to configure your notification settings.
+Your Slack integration is now available to all projects in your Sentry organization.
+To enable Slack notification for private channels, add the Slack app to the channel.
+One quick method: use `@sentry` to invite the Sentry bot the Slack channel.

+In the next section, we'll walk you through configuring your notification settings.

 #### Configure Alert Rules